axr167/interview-prep/technical-rounds/07-Arrays-and-Strings/Readme.md

-## Partitioning Problems
+## Partition Problems

 In these problems we try to partition an array into different segments.
 The technique used here is the 2 pointer technique (slow/fast method) where it terminates when fast pointer reaches n.

+The slow pointer points to the last index of a partition and the fast pointer iterates through the list.
+If it encounters something that should belong to the slow pointer, we increment first partition put new element at end of partition and continue.

 Example problems are given below.

 ### Move odd numbers to end of list